How to manage stress in consulting

 Tips and Tricks

 Let me describe a few tips and tricks that helped me cope with and manage my stress.
-These are not in any particular order; they are just a laundry list of things I've tried.
+They are not listed in any particular order.

 Learn to work well

-From my experience working with dozens of consultants, I know it's a very learnable skill that can be acquired in months, not years.
+From my experience, I know it's a very learnable skill that can be acquired in months, not years.

 Not Everything is About You